uport-project/uport-credentials/docs/reference/index.md

 <a name="Credentials"></a>

 ## Credentials
-The Credentials class allows you to easily create the signed payloads used in uPort including credentials and signed mobile app requests (ex. selective disclosure requests for private data).
-It also provides signature verification over signed payloads.
+The Credentials class allows you to easily create the signed payloads used in uPort inlcuding credentials and signed mobile app requests (ex. selective disclosure requests for private data).
+It also provides signature verification over signed payloads and allows you to send push notifications to users.

 **Kind**: global class

 * [Credentials](#Credentials)
     * [new Credentials([settings])](#new_Credentials_new)